-Complete the Application packet and Letters of Recommendation located on the Admissions page.
+Complete the application located on the Admissions page.

 Medical assistants perform administrative and clinical tasks to keep the offices of physicians and other health practitioners running smoothly.
 Assistants work directly with patients, whether in small or large healthcare settings, to ensure that patients receive the care they need while providing health professionals with vital patient information.
 As an essential part of the healthcare team, a medical assistant is responsible for obtaining general health data and performing a variety of back and front office duties.

 While the role of medical assistants is often overlooked, they provide critical services in preparing patients for a physician’s visit.
 PCC’s Medical Assisting program provides you with the tools necessary to become a medical assistant.
 You will develop skills in the clinical and administrative aspects of the medical office.
 In our program, you can gain the entry-level skills necessary to be competitive in the workforce.